 Step 1.
 Right-click on the OneDrive icon in your system tray and select Quit OneDrive.
 It will close the app on your PC.

 Step 2.
 After the app has fully closed, open the Start Menu and search for and click on OneDrive.
 Then the OneDrive app should re-launch and it will start the sync process.

 So you have looked for the OneDrive icon all around your computer but you couldn’t find it.
 There are various reasons as to why the icon has gone missing from your PC but it’s pretty easy to get it back.

 The procedure to bring the missing OneDrive icon back to your PC is extremely easy as you just need to change an entry in your Registry and you’re good to go.
 Here’s how to do it:

-Maybe you are searching a file that you know you uploaded to OneDrive but you don’t seem to be able to locate it.
-It could be that you uploaded the file in a different OneDrive account and not the one you are currently looking in.
+Maybe you are searching for a file that you know you uploaded to OneDrive but you don’t seem to be able to locate it.
+It could be that you uploaded the file in a different OneDrive account and not the one you are currently looking for.